-^{1 &#}x27;Burgon used to come in camein not very early; the church rather late, and take a seat at was full and he sat down in the the foot of the pulpit.
-Colenso seat which Burgon usually occu-
+&#x27;s Burgon used to come in rather late, and take a seat at the foot of the pulpit.
+Colenso

 Jowett took his text from Coloss. i.
 15: 'The image of the invisible God.'
 He spoke of the image as it is seen in the order of nature and in the moral law, and of the relation in which the two stand to each other.